 Haven’t told Mom or Dad about the positive test result.
 Don’t want them to worry.

 The part about this I haven’t found any information on is the psychological aspect.
 I’ve never really been a depressed person.
 I’ve been sad plenty of times, but I’ve never felt despair or hopelessness that I can remember.
 Except for this week.
-I think it’s the roller coaster that this caused.
+I think it’s the roller coaster that this crap caused.
 I’d feel pretty good in the mornings and think I was getting better, then by the afternoon, I’d just be in this dark fog where I couldn’t see any path forward.
 No way out of the pit I was in.
 I couldn’t imagine going back to work, or resuming normal life at all.
-I’d just sit at the edge of the couch staring off into space.
+I’d just sit at the edge of the couch staring off into space trying to decide how I was going to sell everything due to the whole never being able to work again thing.
 I wanted to just drift off and not worry about anything ever again.
 It was some dark, scary shit.

 Walking up the stairs tonight was harder than the night before.
 Decided that I’d gather all my things in the morning and sleep in the downstairs bedroom for the remainder of my recovery.